 When visitors first arrive in Bran, they will first notice a castle sitting atop a hill overlooking the small town.
 Towering over Bran is Bran Castle.
 Sitting atop a hill, Bran Castle’s imposing facade freezes the town in time.
 Besides giving Bran its unique temporal identity, the castle is also what gives Bran its repute.
 The castle is believed to be the inspiration for Dracula’s home in Stoker’s infamous classic.
 Even if this is disputed, the castle is also rumored to have been the residence of Vlad the Impaler, Romania’s cruel ruler from the 15th century.
 It would be rude to miss out on the chance to pay the two of them a visit.
 For those disinterested in popular myths and folklore, Bran Castle houses a museum of the art and furniture collected by Queen Marie.
 The museum offers those captivated by Romania’s rich history, an insight into the life and times of Romania’s last queen.

-Bran Castle tour
+Bran Castle Skip-The-Line Guided Tour

 Duration: 1 hour